 The Alaska Department of Education & Early Development (DEED) serves a highly diverse student population spread across a vast terrain.
 Based on DEED’s self-identified priorities, NWCC is providing high-impact support on the following initiatives:

-Working with DEED and the Northwest’s four other state education agencies (SEAs), we provide capacity-building support to meet the educational needs of American Indian/Alaska Native students.
-We do this by helping the SEAs’ Indian education coordinators share resources and lessons learned with each other, as well as by providing technical assistance to individual SEAs through state-level projects with regional implications.
+Working with DEED and the Northwest’s four other state education agencies (SEAs), we build stakeholders’ capacity to meet the educational needs and support the strengths of Native students.
+We do this by facilitating a professional learning network among the SEAs’ Indian education coordinators so that they can share resources, promising practices, and lessons learned.
+In addition, we provide technical assistance to individual SEAs through state-level projects with regional impacts.

 In 2013, NWCC and our partners at Boston College created an educator network.
 The goal: Reduce isolation by connecting educators from some of the region’s most rural and remote districts.
 Today, the Northwest Rural Innovation and Student Engagement (NW RISE) Network convenes teachers and leaders from more than 30 districts in five states (including Denali Borough and Lower Kuskokwim school districts in Alaska), as well as SEA staff members, to collectively improve student outcomes and engagement across the region.